AudioScapeInc/RobloxBoomboxPlugin/README.md

   Need help?
 Reach out to us in our [developer discord](https://discord.gg/MShtx9aaHh).

 # Advanced Controls
 There are a number of dev-configurable settings for volume, player location, accent colors, and pushing tracks to the player when you want.
-See our [advanced documentation](https://discord.gg/MShtx9aaHh) for more info.
+See our [advanced settings doc](AdvancedSettings.md) for more info.

 Enjoy using the Audioscape Boombox in your experience!